 We thank everyone who supports this movement and especially those who donate in memory of those members we have lost: Jess Jacobs and Jerry Matczak.
 Both Jess and Jerry have rooms named in their honor in the building.
+We also have a room named in honor of Aaron Richardson, friend of the Walking Gallery.
 We thank those who spread the word on social media.
 We thank those who donate funds that defray the costs of this project.
 Most of all, we thank those brave walkers and artists who join us and help spread these stories all over the world.

 We have reached 500 jackets in The Walking Gallery!
 Thank all of you for helping us get to this great milestone.
 We are able to work on several jackets in Salt and Pepper Studios during Cinderblocks.
 I continue to paint and look forward to the next 500. ~Regina Holliday